andresima0/deposito_v1.c/README.md

 The program interface consists of the following options:

-* Push: Allows the user to push a new container into the warehouse.
+* `Push`: Allows the user to push a new container into the warehouse.
 The user enters the container code and selects the area where they want to stack it.

-* Pop: Allows the user to pop a container from a specific area.
+* `Pop`: Allows the user to pop a container from a specific area.
 The user selects the area from which they want to unstack the container.

-* Print: Displays the current content of the warehouse, showing a table with the areas and their respective stacked containers.
+* `Print`: Displays the current content of the warehouse, showing a table with the areas and their respective stacked containers.
 The table is displayed from bottom to top, as if it were a real stacking.

-* Exit: Terminates the program.
+* `Exit`: Terminates the program.

 When pushing a container, the program checks if the selected area has reached its maximum capacity.
 If the area is full, the program displays a message informing that it is not possible to stack more containers in that area.